enklein/ux-toolkit/discover/stakeholder-interviews.md

 [Up](../README.md)

 # Stakeholder Interviews
 Stakeholder interviews are designed to explore business goals and brand vision.
-Find five or so that are super-in-tune with the business and product.
-Prepare open ended questions that help for gathering info and keeping it conversational.
+Find five or so people that are super-in-tune with the business and product.
+Prepare open-ended questions that help for gathering info and keeping it conversational.

 *Make sure to send the interview questions to stakeholders before conducting the interviews.*